PatrickMacedoFelicio/BiblioTech/bibliote-app/README.md

 # bibliote-app

+Equipe: Lucas Freire Sêmeler, Patrick Macêdo, Samuel Felipe

 This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup